 Being Grateful in Times of Hardship

-A while back, I was talking with my baby sister about past memories of abuse.
+A while back, I was talking with my baby sister about memories of abuse.
 She became worried and expressed concern about me being so negative all the time.

-It’s an emotional outpouring and slow process that takes time.
+It’s an emotional outpouring and a slow process that takes time.
 And remembering painful memories of abuse will make you a bit down at times.

 During our conversation, she said,